kubedb/cli/docs/tutorials/redis/README.md

 ## Next Steps
-- Learn about the details of Redis tpr [here](/docs/concepts/redis.md).
+- Learn about the details of Redis object [here](/docs/concepts/redis.md).
-- See the list of supported storage providers for snapshots [here](/docs/concepts/snapshot.md).
 - Thinking about monitoring your database?
 KubeDB works [out-of-the-box with Prometheus](/docs/tutorials/monitoring.md).
 - Learn how to use KubeDB in a [RBAC](/docs/tutorials/rbac.md) enabled cluster.
 - Wondering what features are coming next?
 Please visit [here](/ROADMAP.md).